openstack/manila/doc/source/devref/development.environment.rst

 .. note::

-  This section is tested for Cinder on Ubuntu (12.04-64) and Fedora-based (RHEL 6.1) distributions.
+  This section is tested for Manila on Ubuntu (12.04-64) and Fedora-based (RHEL 6.1) distributions.
 Feel free to add notes and change according to your experiences or operating system.